A note to all clergy who may sense an urge/call to serve a church in Alaska

-The number one quality I seek in pastors to appoint to Alaska churches is adaptability.
-We need pastors who can move into a ministry context, sense what leadership style is needed, and who can implement that style to help that church meet its mission.
+The number one quality we seek in pastors to appoint to Alaska churches is adaptability.
+We need pastors who can move into a ministry context, sense what leadership style is needed, and can implement that style to help that church meet its mission.
 It should not just be about replaying our demonstrated skills, but a desire to learn new skills for a new context.

-Many new clergy share that it feels like coming home.
-My wife and four small children trekked here from Ohio thinking we could stay four years.
-That was in 1991 and I am serving my third appointment in Alaska.
-It is a place where people give you the freedom to be yourself, your real self, the self God is creating you to be.
+Alaska is a place where people give you the freedom to be yourself, your real self, the self God is creating you to be.

-I’d also like two video sermons with one of them in a video of an entire worship service you have led.
+We’d also like two video sermons with one of them in a video of an entire worship service you have led.